shrena-patel/pickles-picks-2023/README.md

 The idea of the app is to create a blog style site for [Pickle](https://www.instagram.com/pickleapproves/) to post about places they have eaten at and review them, and for people who follow Pickle to be able to save places for them to eat at later.

-As she grows in popularity, Pickle hopes to make the world (or at least Wellington) a more dog-friendly place!
+As she grows in popularity, Pickle hopes to make the world a more dog-friendly place!
 Not just dog-tolerant.

 ## The Tech